About NEPHTC

 The NEPHTC funding helps train professionals from local, regional, and state public health agencies and school districts in Massachusetts.
 With 351 cities and towns and limited regional or county government, that’s a lot of school districts and health departments!

-Nurses who want to work in Massachusetts schools must complete a set of required courses and, with NEPHTC educational technology, one required course “Medication Administration and Delegation” can now be taken online.
+Nurses who want to work in Massachusetts schools must complete a set of required courses and, with NEPHTC educational technology, one required course “Medication Administration and Delegation” can now be taken online through our partners at the School Health Institute for Education and Leadership Development (SHIELD).
 The online version includes an E-Book to describe regulatory requirements and is available 24/7, so nurses don’t have to wait for a classroom course that had only been offered three times per year.
-Offering this course online has made it possible for SHIELD to collaborate with the Massachusetts Department of Public Health to design and deliver an advanced live workshop for Nurse Managers who oversee a district’s medication administration program.
+In addition, SHIELD has developed a series for school health professionals on how to support mental health in schools, “Supporting Mental Health for All Students: A Series for School Health Professionals.”

 In addition, NEPHTC hosts monthly webinars on a wide range of topics for public health professionals and community health workers, reaching attendees across the country.